yungshenglu/NumberPlateRecognition/README.md

 ---
 ## Execution

-* Put the image of number plate in the folder `./input/`.
+> **NOTICE:** The image of number plate should be placed in the folder `./input/`

 * Execution
     ```bash
-    # Make sure your current directory is "./src/"
+    # Make sure your current directory is "src/"
     $ python detect.py t1.jpg weights.npz
     $ python detect.py t2.jpg weights.npz
     ```
 * Open the folder `./out/` to see the result of recognition.
-Notice that the filename of the result will same as the input.
+The filename of the result will same as the input file.
     ```bash
-    # List the recognition result
-    $ cd ../out && ls
+    $ ls out/
     t1.jpg  t2.jpg
     ```